AmitMadaan367/pdf2csv/README.md

 then add path "C:\Program Files\Java\jdk-11.0.7\bin" of java according to your system

-the install tabula liberary with help of pip
+the install tabula library with help of pip

 pip install tabula-py

-then run the code of jupyter notyebook.
+then run the code of jupyter notebook.